 - word study

-- reflection on personal thinking and strategies (meta-cognition)
+- and reflection on personal thinking and strategies (meta-cognition).

 Place and Nature Based Learning